 Eric Dugdale loves the rich variety of projects into which classics lures him.
 He has got down and dirty on archaeological projects in Sicily (KALAT) and the South of Italy (Univ. of Texas), he has worked on projects mapping the ancient world (InterActive Ancient Mediterranean and Barrington Atlas), he has done editorial work writing abstracts for classical articles (L'Année Philologique), he has acted in and directed plays, and he has even launched an interactive digital database (Pandora Project).
 Perhaps his favorite activity of all, though, is traveling the Mediterranean studying the ancient world in situ.
-During 2004-5 he took a leave of absence to teach at the Intercollegiate Center for Classical Studies in Rome and led travel courses to Italy and the Gustavus Semester in India Program in Fall 2011.
+He has taught at the Intercollegiate Center for Classical Studies in Rome and led travel courses to Italy and the Gustavus Semester in India Program.

 Eric has had two books published: a translation and commentary on Sophocles' Electra for the Cambridge Translations from Greek Drama series and Greek Theatre in Context (also with Cambridge University Press, supported by a Macgeorge Honorary Fellowship).
 He is co-editing with James Morwood a new series for CUP, Greece and Rome: Texts and Contexts.
 The series provides students with direct access to the ancient world by offering new translations of primary sources, set in their historical, social and cultural contexts.
 He particularly enjoys teaching the Theatre of Greece and Rome course (CLA 103), which culminates in the Festival of Dionysus in the Arboretum.

 Eric is also participating in Ancient Greeks/Modern Lives, a nationwide initiative spearheaded by Peter Meineck of the New-York based Aquila Theatre Company.
 Find out more about this exciting venture in this Wall Street Journal article by Judith Dobrzynki or watch the National Herald interview with Meineck.

 Eric and his wife Brooke enjoy spending time together gardening, cycling, participating in the life of their church, walking their dog, traveling, and playing in a soccer league.